 |Binomial Name:||Trifolium Pratense|

-The Red clover, scientifically named Trifolium Prantense is a variety of clover.
-It is indigenous to the Western regions of Asia, Northwestern Africa and the continent of Europe; however, it is cultivated and adapted to many parts of the world.
+The Red clover, scientifically named Trifolium Prantense is a variety of clovers.
+It is indigenous to the Western regions of Asia, Northwestern Africa, and the continent of Europe; however, it is cultivated and adapted to many parts of the world.

 The red clover is a perennial herb, indigenous to Africa, central parts of Asia and major parts of Europe.
 It belongs to the bean group; the red clover is being used as medicine and as a nutritional cattle feed.
 On account of its many valuable uses, it is adapted in the continents of North America as well as Australia.

 According to history, the red clover was greatly acclaimed to possess supernatural influence.
 During the period of paganism, red clover was considered to have the power to safeguard against the evil spirits and witchcraft.
 As a result of malnutrition, clovers became four leaved, an exceptional variety.
 Presently and in the past, they are used as good luck charms.

 The red clover is a recurrent herb with a short lifespan; it varies in size, and grows to a height of 20 to 80 cm.
 Its foliage is placed alternately, having three leaflets, each of length 15 to 30 mm and breadth 8 to 15 mm, the leaves are green in color with a pale colored crescent shape on the edge of the leaf; it has a pair of basal stipules, and the petioles are 1 to 4 cm in length.
 The blossoms are deep pink and the base, which is pale, and of length 12 to 15 mm, has a thick inflorescence.